-griffin teaches full-time in the social service worker program at George Brown College, and occasionally develops and delivers workshops on radical mental health, disability justice, and other topics.
-They have a background in front-line community mental health and harm reduction and radical grassroots organizing.
-They are especially interested in interdependence and collective care, and aspire to teach from an anti-capitalist, anti-colonial, anti-racist, abolitionist lens. griffin holds an MA and PhD from the OISE/ University of Toronto.
+griffin teaches full-time in the Social Service Worker program at George Brown College (GBC), and works part-time in GBC's Teaching and Learning Exchange, supporting other educators in community-oriented pedagogical practice with an emphasis on online teaching.
+They have a background in radical mental health and harm reduction grounded in their own living experience of Madness and in solidarity with people organizing against criminalization and for liberatory harm reduction.
+They work as best they can for disability justice and a free Palestine.
+They are especially interested in interdependence and collective care, and aspire to teach from an anti-capitalist, anti-colonial, anti-racist, abolitionist lens, to the degree this is possible within (and outside) institutions. griffin holds an MA and PhD from the OISE/ University of Toronto.
+They are always happy to support other exploring similar issues - get in touch at griffin.epstein@gmail.com

 For more information, or access to paywalled publications, get in touch.